-I know that the task of picking which museums you want to visit may be quite daunting, so I have selected the best museums in Paris for you – and for each of them I have added information on opening times, and how to get the tickets.
-My advice is to select only a few of them, starting with the main ones and then the smaller ones that may strike your attention.
-Don’t try to pack too many into your itinerary – places such as the Louvre or Musée d’Orsay will take most of the day to be properly explored!
+I know that the task of picking which museums you want to visit may be quite daunting, so I have selected the best museums and for each of them I have added information on opening times, and how to get the tickets.
+Don’t try to pack too many into your Paris itinerary – places such as the Louvre or Musée d’Orsay will take most of the day to be properly explored!

 If someone tells you that a day is not enough to visit the Louvre, he is not kidding.
-This is the largest museum in the world, and many will tell you it’s one of the best museums in Paris.
-I will have to agree – the collection of art and the even the building itself are out of this world.
+This is the largest museum in the world.
+The collection of art and the even the building itself are fantastic.
 This was originally a fortress, and in fact the residence of the King of France until 1682, when Louis XIV moved the royal residence to Versailles.

 After that, it became a gallery for the study and practice of art, and where there currently are some of the most famous art pieces in the world, such as Da Vinci’s Mona Lisa, the Winged Victory, the Venus of Milo, the Coronation of Napoleon and more.
 There even is a section that houses ancient Egyptian art and artifacts, including mummies.

 The following are the best tour and ticket options:

 - Louvre Museum timed entrance ticket – it’s the exact same price as on the official site, but much less on an hassle to get.
 You can cancel up to 24 hours in advance and receive a full refund.

 - Louvre Museum skip-the-ticket-line guided tour – a very well reviewed tour.
 It’s the one I did and I was impressed with how knowledgeable the guide was!